 wireframing and prototyping design process

-3 tips for creating wireframes and prototypes
+3 Tips for creating wireframes and prototypes

 When it comes to digital design, the concepts of wireframing and prototyping are essential elements in the creation of exceptional user interfaces (UI) and user experiences (UX).
 But what exactly do these terms mean, and more importantly, why are they critical to the design process?
 In this blog, we'll explore these questions and share 3 top tips every designer should keep in mind during wireframing and prototyping.